Why TBA

 Our Rabbi

-Rabbi Alison Adler was ordained at the trans-denominational Rabbinical School of Hebrew College in Newton.
-She seeks to help people of all ages find their own spiritual path while being part of a vibrant, caring community, and she is passionate about how Jewish study and history inspire us to live with kindness, meaning, courage, and empathy.
-Rabbi Alison is on The Human Rights Committee of Beverly and is active with ECCO (Essex County Community Organization), an interfaith organization of about 40 congregations working on racial and economic justice.
-She is a founding member of the Beverly Multi-faith Coalition, and serves on the Executive Committee of the Massachusetts Board of Rabbis.
-She also serves on the Steering Committee for Faith Science Alliance, with faith leaders and scientists working together on climate change.
+Rabbi Alison Adler seeks to help people of all ages find their own spiritual path while being part of a vibrant, caring community.
+She has participated in leadership programs with the Institute for Jewish Spirituality and loves to share the wisdom of Jewish texts and contemplative practice.
+She is a founding member of the Beverly Multifaith Coalition and serves on the Executive Committee of the Massachusetts Board of Rabbis.
+Rabbi Alison is active with ECCO (Essex County Community Organization), an interfaith organization of about 50 congregations working on racial and economic justice, and was a member of the Beverly Human Rights Committee for seven years.
+She was a member of the inaugural class at the Rabbinical School of Hebrew College in Newton, MA.
 She received her BA from Kenyon College and MA in Counseling Psychology from Northwestern University.
-Her greatest joys are her husband Chuck and son Leo and she enjoys hiking, yoga, gardening, and Chuck’s excellent cooking.
+Her greatest joys are her husband Chuck, son Leo and their two dogs Cypress and Zev.
+She enjoys hiking, yoga, gardening, and Chuck’s excellent cooking.

 Staff